-A Soviet female pilot, Captain Vinka Kovelenko (Katharine Hepburn, The Philadelphia Story), defects to the West because she is tired of gender inequality in the Soviet army.
-An American officer, Captain Chuck Lockwood (Bob Hope, The Paleface), is assigned to convince Kovelenko that capitalism is indeed better for women, but is it really?
+A Russian female pilot (Katharine Hepburn, Bringing Up Baby) defects to the West because she is tired of gender inequality in the Soviet army.
+An American officer (Bob Hope, The Paleface) stationed in England is assigned to convince the Soviet pilot that capitalism is indeed better for women, but is it really?

 Reaction & Thoughts:

 After I watched The Iron Petticoat I had this nagging feeling that I had seen it all before.
 Something was very familiar about the storyline.
-It finally hit me — Ninotchka!
-Basically, this is remake of the popular Greta Garbo movie.
-The script is credited to Ben Hencht (The Front Page and Notorious) and the opening credits don’t acknowledge the 1939 movie.
-I sincerely hope that someone from the older MGM classic got some money.
+It finally hit me — Ninotchka (1939)!
+This is essentially the popular 1939 movie reworked to reflect Cold War angst and social attitudes that existed in 1950s.

 Conclusions & Final Thoughts:

 The Iron Petticoat is rarely shown on TV.
 I just happened to catch it on TCM (Turner Classic Movies).
-If you are curious enough keep an eye on the network’s schedule.
+If you are curious enough, keep an eye on the network’s schedule.
 But I warn you, don’t expect anything resembling a good movie.
+Mostly for fans Hepburn and/or Hope.
 Color, 94 minutes, Not Rated.